dwavesystems/dwave-system/docs/reference/samplers.rst

 Samplers
 ========

-A :term:`sampler` is the component used to find variable values that minimize the binary quadratic model (BQM) representation of a problem.
+A :term:`sampler` accepts a binary quadratic model (BQM) and returns variable assignments.
+Samplers generally try to find minimizing values but can also sample from distributions defined by the BQM.

 .. currentmodule:: dwave.system.samplers